huggingface/huggingface_hub/docs/hub/model-repos.md

     aggregation_strategy: "none"
 ```

-Or if you'd like to specify the temperature for a summarization task in the widget:
+Or if you'd like to change the temperature for a summarization task in the widget:

 ```yaml
 inference: